Best Safaris In Tsavo East & West National Parks

 Despite being directly adjacent, the two parks are radically different from one another with the green hills of Tsavo East a marked contrast to the red soil and volcanic landscapes of Tsavo West.

-While the generally arid climate can't support the diversity of life of the Mara, Tsavo is still home to all the Big Five, including many prides of the Tsavo lion, whose males are known for their lack of manes and heightened aggression – in 1898, two maneless Tsavo lions, known as the Maneaters of Tsavo, killed more than 130 people.
+While the generally arid climate can't support the diversity of life of the Mara, Tsavo is still home to all the big five, including many prides of the Tsavo lion, whose males are known for their lack of manes and heightened aggression – in 1898, two maneless Tsavo lions, known as the Maneaters of Tsavo, killed more than 130 people.

-Tsavo is home to many other safari staples such as hippos, impalas, dik-dik and hundreds of bird species.
+Tsavo is home to many other Kenya safari staples such as hippos, impalas, dik-dik and hundreds of bird species.
 But this is primarily elephant country and Tsavo is renowned for the size of its tuskers (or rather, was renowned for them: sadly poachers have killed many of the more impressively tusked elephants).

 Given the size of the parks, the game populations are much less compact and therefore harder to spot.
 But there is a more peaceful atmosphere to the Tsavo safari experience.
 Lodges in Tsavo generally offer transfers to and from the train stations at Voi and Mtito Andei as well as from the several airstrips in the parks.